1920s fashion was the perfect blend between style and function. Beautiful clothes that allowed women to move.

 When World War One ended in 1918, society had never seen so much carnage on such a wide scale.
 The "Flaming Youth" as they became known, felt they needed to live their lives now, because the future they said, wasn't guaranteed.

-Quotes like this from Lois Long became the rallying cry among young people in the 20's:
+Famous reporter, Lois Long's words became the rallying cry of the youth in the 20's:

 "Tomorrow we may die, so let's get drunk and make love."